Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 Shiozu Sora's eye was twitching.
 He put a hand over it to try and stop it, but the more the girls around him screamed, the harder it pulsed.
 It figured.
 He couldn't even walk around school without bumping into Riku Damenson's fan club—not when the King of Paopu High himself was on the premises.

 Tidus, his best friend since the third grade, chortled.
 "This shit's always hilarious to me.
 Oh, Riku," he said in falsetto, giving an exaggerated flutter of his lashes.
 "Please, I'm spreading my legs for you right now, so whip out your dick and—"

 "Whoa, language!"
-Selphie Tilmitt, Sora's other best friend, this one from kindergarten, popped up on Sora's left side.
+Selphie Tilmitt, Sora's other best friend, this one from kindergarten, popped up to Sora's left.
 She was busy juggling some of her school books around.
-"Any time you talk about Daemonson-sempai, the conversation always goes R-rated!"
+"Any time you talk about Daemonson-senpai, the conversation always goes R-rated!"

 "More like triple-X," Sora muttered.

 "So what?"
 Tidus huffed defensively.
 "You know that guy's gotta be a sex god."

 Sora shot him a look.
 "A sex god?
 Really, Tidus?"